NicolasLagaillardie/mpst_rust_github/artifact.md

 16 GB of RAM: the library itself is lightweight, but all the examples and the benchmarks are very heavy and need more than 16 GB of RAM.
-That is why,we commented on the heaviest protocols for a lighter Docker image and easier compilation.
+That is why, we commented on the heaviest protocols for a lighter Docker image and easier compilation.
 In the next sections, you will be able to uncomment those files to test them. -->